Understanding Web Analysis

 What it isn't

-I hope you can see now why web analytics tools cannot be used as accounting tools.
+Hopefully you can see now why web analytics tools cannot be used as accounting tools.
 That is, unless you enjoy the adventure of never knowing exactly how far off your reported revenue is from reality.
-I guess I can see how that might be fun.

 Web analytics reports also are not a census of your visitors and their demographics.
 There is very little demographic information that can be gathered without the visitor explicitly giving it to a website.